Our All inclusive Package

 This package includes:

-Accommodations for two per night in our beach bungalows, Breakfast, lunch and dinner for two, includes non alcoholic beverages and all gratuities.
+Accommodations for two per night in our beach bungalows, Breakfast, lunch and dinner for two, includes limited alcoholic beverages served at meal times only.Gratuities are not included.
+Kids on the all inclusive are priced as follows

 The package also includes transport by water taxi to and from George Town and access to sea kayaks, paddle boards as well as snorkeling equipment.